TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ![](NotUsedIndexes.png)

 Remove the indexes only if they are related to not used functionality or a different country.
-In some special cases for the large tables, you can also consider disabling Partition and DataArea fields.
+In some specific cases for the large tables, you can also consider disabling Partition and DataArea fields.

 ### Wait statistics